 School of Music, Theatre, & Dance

-The dance program at Anderson University creates a balance between mind, body, and spirit.
-Our goal is to create an environment where students explore creativity and movement, experience faith and spirituality, and excel in dance academics and theory.
-Core requirements include ballet technique (Vagonova and Cecchetti), modern technique, jazz technique, improvisation, and partnering for ballet and modern.
-At AU, dance courses are taught by some of the finest professionals in the field including guest choreographers and guest faculty.
+The dance program at Anderson University balances mind, body, and spirit.
+Our goal is to create an environment where students explore creativity and movement.
+The program encourages them to experience faith and spirituality and excel in dance academics and theory.
+Core requirements include technique courses in ballet (Vagonova and Cecchetti), modern, and jazz as well as improvisation, and partnering for ballet and modern.
+Because we focus on excellence, courses in the AU dance program are taught by some of the finest professionals in the field, including guest choreographers and guest faculty.
 Students perform in two major dance events each year and in Anderson University’s Candles & Carols, the annual Christmas concert.
 Dancers may also audition for musical theatre and opera productions.

 Why choose AU for dance?

 - A rare find.
 Anderson University is one of the few Christian universities to offer a dance program.

 - Flexible degree with individualized attention.
 Students can create their own college experience focused on their passions and career goals with small classes that let faculty get to know them as individuals.